iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/5sem/heat_transfer.md

-## Syllabus: Heat Transfer

-**Course Objective:**

-To introduce the concepts of heat transfer to enable students to design components subjected to thermal loading.

-**Course Outline:**

 1. **Review on Basic Concepts of Heat Transfer [1 hour]**
     * Mechanism of Heat Transfer
     * Factors Affecting Heat Transfer